chzh9311/structural-triangulation/README.md

 # structural-triangulation

-The official implementation of Structural Triangulation method.
+The official implementation of ECCV 2022 paper *Structural Triangulation: A Closed-Form Solution to Constrained 3D Human Pose Estiation*.

 ## Files